This component sends a query to any data source available through the JDBC protocol and returns a list of records containing the retrieved results.

 In many cases, the web applications from which we are retrieving data require input parameters that are stored in other repositories.
 For example, the employee identifications of a financial institution, which are going to be used by the institution itself to access to their intranet and perform a service quality control of its internal applications.
 With ITPilot, performing this action is simplified by using the JDBCExtractor component.
 Access to Information from a Relational Database shows part of the example process.
 First, the component executes a query to a relational database, from which an employee list is obtained.
 Then, an Iterator is used so that the internal web application is accessed, one employee id at a time, to extract the data which allow the required validation process to work.

 In the component wizard, we will find three configuration tabs:

-- The first one is used to configure the connection to the JDBC
+The first one is used to configure the connection to the JDBC repository:

 When the SQL statement to execute is of type INSERT or UPDATE, the JDBC Extractor component returns a record with a single simple integer field which contains the number of rows that have been inserted or updated.
 In the case of CREATE, DROP, ALTER and TRUNCATE statements it returns a record with a single integer field which contains the number of elements affected.

 The JDBC Extractor component does not support the insertion of binary data.

 The first time you use a JDBC extractor to connect to a database, you need to copy the jar file of the JDBC driver of the database to